How the Workers’ Compensation Legal Process Works in New Mexico: What to Expect After Filing a Claim

 Even while the legal process unfolds, we work to ensure you get the benefits you’re entitled to.
 Here are a few key terms we often explain to clients:

-Temporary Disability: Paid until you reach maximum medical improvement (MMI).
+• Temporary Disability is money paid to you until you reach maximum medical improvement (MMI).
 This is usually two-thirds of your average weekly wage, based on your income before the injury.
-If you earned $750/week before taxes, your comp rate would be $500/week (because comp benefits are not taxed).
+If you earned $750/week before taxes, your comp rate, if totally disabled, would be $500/week (because comp benefits are not taxed).

-Example: If a knee injury results in permanent loss of function, your payout may be based on the degree of use lost over a scheduled number of weeks.
+• Example: If a knee injury results in permanent loss of function, your payout may be based on the degree of use lost in the injured body part over a scheduled number of weeks.
+This is payable whether you work or not.

 These calculations can get complicated—we’re here to make sure everything is done fairly and legally.